kchu25/kchu25.github.io/blog/logdet_zygote.md

 Surprisingly, it does!
 This arises in the context of Sparse Variational Gaussian Process (SVGP).

 In SVGP, our goal is to maximize a quantity known as the evidence lower bound (ELBO).
-The ELBO comprises two terms that are added together:
+The ELBO comprises of two terms:
 $$ \begin{align*}
     \text{ELBO} = \text{expected log likelihood term} - \text{KL divergence term}
     \end{align*}